IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-7/index.markdown

       </Segments>
     </LookupManager>

-It is important to understand that the XML elements `<SPLValueAssignment>` represent the attributes of the values that are stored in the map, whereas `<SPLKeyAssignment>` represents the expression for the key of the stream attributes defined in `<StreamsSchema>`.

 For more information about the allowed elements and values in the customization file, see the `etc/LookupMgrCustomizing.xsd` XSD file in your project directory.

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-07/LookupMgrCustomizing.png" alt="LookupMgrCustomizing.xml" width="97%" height="97%"/>